MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-sql-server-r-services.md

 # Introducing Machine Learning with SQL Server

 SQL Server provides a platform for developing intelligent applications that uncover new insights.
-You can use the rich and powerful R language and the many open source packages to create models and generate predictions using your SQL Server data.
+You can use the rich and powerful R language and the many open-source packages to create models and generate predictions using your SQL Server data.

 In SQL Server 2016, Microsoft introduced SQL Server R Services, a feature that supports enterprise-scale data science by integrating the R language with SQL Server database engine.